 Got an old shirt?
-Cut a length of paracord and tie it securely to a rock, and then tie both to a shirt.
-Wrap the rock in the shirt and then throw both over a narrow river you have no intention to cross (choose a point in the river where it would be a dangerous crossing) so that the rock and shirt fall on the other side of the river where the shirt is visible to anyone searching from your side of the river (dunk your shirt in the water to give it more weight prior to your toss -- it should travel a few feet further than it might if dry)
+Cut a length of paracord from your survival bracelet and tie it securely to a rock, and then tie both to a shirt.
+Wrap the rock in the shirt and then throw both over a narrow river you have no intention to cross (choose a point in the river where it would be a dangerous crossing) so that the rock and shirt fall on the other side of the river where the shirt is visible to anyone searching from your side of the river (dunk your shirt in the water to give it more weight prior to your toss — it should travel a few feet further than it might if dry)

 In a short while any pursuers who see your shirt may be fooled into thinking you crossed over the river.
 By the time they cross (if they are even able to cross, remember this is a fast point of the river we’re talking about) and discover the rock tied to your shirt, and possibly realize they’ve been fooled, you may be far off in a different direction.

 Make it more believable by making foot prints in a damp area of sand or dirt near the river bank that point to the river.

 If you’re prepared, and in reality everyone should be prepared, you would have had a Bug Out Bag packed and ready to go, though a lighter weight Bug Out Bag may be called for (something more like a get home bag) if you find that you need to make a hasty retreat and have a tough road ahead of you.